 - To verify that your Cloud Proxy is running, look under the VMs tab at the list of your virtual machines to ensure its state is Powered On.

-- Return to the VMware Log Intelligence Set Up a Cloud Proxy Virtual Appliance form.
+- Return to the VMware Aria Operations for Logs (SaaS) Set Up a Cloud Proxy Virtual Appliance form.
 Wait for a success message saying a connection has been made.
 (This may take several minutes.)